dashingsoft/pyarmor/docs/reference/man.rst

 .. option:: --restrict

-            Enable restirct mode for package, do not use it to obfuscate scripts.
+            Enable restrict mode for package, do not use it to obfuscate scripts.

             This option implies :option:`--private`.

-When restrict mode is enabled, all the modules excpet ``__init__.py`` in the package could not be imported by plain scripts.
+When restrict mode is enabled, all the modules except ``__init__.py`` in the package could not be imported by plain scripts.

 For example, obfuscate a restrict package to ``dist/joker``::